vlandham/scroll_demo/post.md

-# A Reusable Scroller For
+# So You Want to Build a Scroller

 A critical component of successful interactive visualizations is orienting the users to what they are looking at.
 In a multi-faceted data story, it can be useful to explicitly move a user through the different views of the data.